 How Mid-Markets Can Get Started with Vendor Risk Management

-When you're a small company, in the hierarchy of risks, vendor risk is near the bottom.
+When you're a small company, in the hierarchy of risks, vendor risk is near the bottom and vendor risk management isn't a priority.
 As a mid-market company, there’s a growing awareness that vendor risk needs to be managed.
-Brand reputation, competitive advantage and company finances are all at stake.
+Brand reputation, competitive advantage, and company finances are all at stake.
 You may not have a lot of vendors, but some are quite critical, and they may or may not be the right vendors to work with as you grow.
 More due diligence is needed.
-Yet, many companies struggle to get started with a formalized vendor risk management program.
+Yet, many companies struggle to get started with a formalized vendor risk management program and implementing vendor management software.
 It seems like a daunting undertaking.

 Build a New Habit